 The $20 trick is a popular maneuver employed by Las Vegas visitors at the hotel registration desk in an attempt to score an upgraded hotel room.

-Many that wish to attempt the trick are apprehensive about it, commonly turning to Vegas-centric Facebook groups to ask for advice.
+Those online testimonials leave many eager to try the trick for themselves, and they commonly turn to Vegas-centric Facebook groups to ask for advice.
 Usually, they’re hoping to gauge if others have had success with the $20 trick in general, or at the resort that they’ll be staying at.

-Our goal here is to share what the $20 trick is, and whether or not its worth trying in Las Vegas.
+My goal here is to share what the $20 trick is, and whether or not it’s worth trying in Las Vegas.

 How is the $20 trick done?

 The $20 trick is executed by sandwiching a $20 bill between your driver’s license and credit card when checking into the hotel.
 While handing over the $20 sandwich, most guests also ask if there are any complimentary room upgrades available.
 Simple right?

 Now the uncomfortable part… Waiting through the silence and clicking of the keyboard, hoping that you didn’t part with $20 for nothing in return.

 Does the $20 trick work in Las Vegas?